sdankard/sdankard/README.md

 - 👋 Hi, I’m @sdankard
 - 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning Excel, SQL, PYTHON etc
+- 🌱 I’m currently learning Excel, SQL, Power BI, PYTHON etc
 - 💞️ I’m looking to collaborate on any projcet I can learn on to grow my tech skills
 - 📫 How to reach me ... click on my twitter handle